 Number of Speakers

 There are actually lots of speaker cabinet combinations out there.
 Some of the most used by bass guitar players are the 4 x 10″, 1 x 15″, 1 x 18″, and the 8 x 10″.

 For large venues, some bassists combine a 1 x 15″ cab with a 4 x 10″ cab, making a crossover to reproduce the lower frequencies on the 15″ speaker for fullness, and from the low mids and up on the 4 x 10″ for clarity.

 In the last decade, the quality of small bass amps has improved tremendously.
-So, if you doubted them in the past you can now be in peace knowing that today’s models not only won’t let you down but can make you sound better than ever before.
+So, if you doubted them in the past, you can now be at peace knowing that today’s models not only won’t let you down but can make you sound better than ever before.

-To summarize, we feel the Fender Rumble 500 V3 sums up where the craft is right now.
+To summarize, I feel the Fender Rumble 500 V3 sums up where the craft is right now.
 It’s a standard in quality and portability.
-It’s out choice if you need just one amp for both small and large venues.
+It’s my choice if you need just one amp for both small and large venues.

 If you require an extremely portable amp, the TC Electronic BH250 is the one for it, and it has the very useful capacity of emulating pedals, too.

 And if you’re looking for one of the most featured bass amps in the market right now, then you’ll absolutely love the Darkglass Microtubes 500 v2.

 I’m Pranshu.
 I’ve been a passionate guitarist, keyboardist, and music producer ever since I got my hands on a keyboard as a small child.

 With Harmonyvine, my goal is to share tips and knowledge about music and gear with you.
 I also enjoy recording music and guitar covers, which you can check out on my Instagram page.